facebook/zstd/doc/zstd_compression_format.md

 remain in the stream, it is assumed that extra bits are 0.
 Then, symbols for each of the final states are decoded and the process is complete.

+If this process would produce more weights than the maximum number of decoded weights (255), then the data is considered corrupted.

 #### Conversion from weights to Huffman prefix codes

 All present symbols shall now have a `Weight` value.